 Prerequisite and BSN Requirements -- A list of the eight prerequisite courses and all courses required for the BSN degree.

-Due to the increased popularity of the nursing major, most pre-nursing transfer students are typically on campus three semesters before being placed into the nursing program (even if they transfer to the university with ALL prerequisites completed).
-If necessary, prerequisite courses can be completed at Dominican in preparation for entrance into the nursing program (however, the majority of the core science prerequisites must be completed prior to applying).
+Due to the increased popularity of the Nursing major, most Pre-nursing transfer students are typically enrolled two or three semesters before being admitted into the Nursing program (even if they transfer to the university with ALL prerequisites completed).
+All students must complete a secondary application once on campus.
+If necessary, prerequisite courses can be completed at Dominican in preparation for entrance into the Nursing program (however, the majority of the core science prerequisites should be completed prior to applying).

 Questions regarding the application process should be directed to the Office of Admissions (415-485-3204).
 If you have questions about requirements specific to the Nursing program, please contact Erin Aradi, Student Services Administrator, at firstname.lastname@example.org.